Ah, the PlayStation, a serious shot of nostalgia for so many people across the world, including myself.

 And the option of 2-player was a savior with some games needing the second slot to even complete the game; we all hate to love you, Metal Gear Solid!

 Harsh, I know, but it summarized what the PlayStation was to me, a mature console capable of spanning all age ranges from the likes of Spyro to Grand Theft Auto, and it captured their hearts without the need for super speed servers and online co-op.

 Anyway, you’re here to find out 5 amazing facts about the PS1 that you probably didn’t know.

 The original PlayStation wasn’t actually Sony’s sole brainchild.

 It was initially a partnership with Nintendo, the then leading gaming console frontrunner.

 The console named Play Station (emphasis on the space) or Super Disc would be a CD add-on to the Super Nintendo.

-The whole concept was shaken when Nintendo started to question Sony and setup a partnership with Philips, a very poor decision.
+The whole concept was shaken when Nintendo started to question Sony and set up a partnership with Philips, a deplorable decision.